obma24/BurgerOrder/Reflektioner/EngineeringDiary/mamoonalmorad0.md

 As the week progressed, I also worked on implementing asynchronous data fetching without reloading the entire page.
 Utilizing XMLHttpRequest, I was able to retrieve order data from the server dynamically.
 This approach not only enhanced the user experience by minimizing page reloads but also reduced server load by updating only the relevant parts of the page.

 I added to the existing code to ensure that the orders the user has made are displayed in the confirmation message.
 I started by ensuring that the order details could be stored in the session.
-When the user clicks the "Place Order" button, I included code that collects all information from the cart and stores it in a variable called final_order.
-Additionally, I created a variable named order_confirmed, which stores the confirmed order details so that they can be displayed on the page later.
+When the user clicks the "Place Order" button, I included code that collects all information from the cart and stores it in a variable called pending_order.
+Additionally, I created a variable named confirmed_order, which stores the confirmed order details so that they can be displayed on the page later.

 Commit Details
-I am going to commit this to GitHub.
+I committed this to GitHub.
 In app.py (BurgerOrderer), I added logic to store the confirmed order in a variable called confirmed_order after the user clicks "Place Order."
 This ensures that the final order is passed to the template for display.
 While this step is significant, I acknowledge that the code is not fully complete yet, as there are still important elements to add in the HTML.

 Despite my progress, I identified several challenges that I chose to defer until future iterations.
 One such issue was the lack of automatic updates for the order display.
 Users had to manually refresh the page to view new orders, which hindered real-time interaction.
 I recognized the need to implement a feature that automatically updates orders at regular intervals using setInterval, and I planned to tackle this in the coming week.

 Another problem I encountered during testing was that if the order container wasn’t cleared before rendering new orders, it could lead to duplication and confusion for users.
 This was particularly evident during my tests, where old orders remained visible alongside new ones.
 I aimed to address this issue by ensuring that the container was cleared before each update, which was essential for maintaining a clean and user-friendly interface.

 Additionally, I faced challenges with correctly parsing the JSON data sent from the server.
 Although the data was in a format that could be utilized by JavaScript, I initially struggled to implement the parsing logic correctly.
 This was a technical hurdle that I planned to address once the core functionality of the order display was stable.

-Reflections on Development Process
-Reflecting on my development process, I realized that my decision to work locally enabled me to debug and test thoroughly without interrupting my team’s workflow.
-However, looking back, I recognize that using a feature branch on GitHub would have allowed me to share my progress with the team while minimizing the risk of conflicts.
-By creating a separate branch, I could have pushed my code safely and provided my teammates with the opportunity to review my work, facilitating collaboration while still maintaining a clear separation between individual tasks.
+Debugging and Observations
+During the week, I encountered several debugging challenges, particularly with the dynamic order display and handling order data.

+Dynamic Order Display Debugging
+I started by setting breakpoints within the JavaScript code that handled the dynamic generation of order HTML.
+I checked that the orders array was being populated correctly, ensuring that each burger order was iterated over and displayed.

+Issue: The order was not displayed correctly because the data from the server wasn’t being parsed correctly.

+Resolution: I added console.log to track the server response and ensure the data was being processed correctly.
+This helped me identify that the server was sending data in a format that JavaScript could use, but I had forgotten to parse the data correctly before iterating through the orders.

+Observed Variables:
+orders (the array received from the server): Initially, it was an empty array because the parsing step was skipped. orderHTML (the string being built for each order): This variable held the HTML structure that was being dynamically created.
+Values and Changes:
+orders initially had no data, but once I parsed the data correctly, the array populated with order objects. orderHTML changed dynamically as I iterated over the array, creating a new HTML block for each order.
+Specific Line of Code Fixed:

+javascript
+Kopiera kod
+var orders = JSON.parse(response); // Ensured correct parsing of the response from the server Order Container Not Clearing
+I placed a breakpoint in the function responsible for rendering the new orders.
+I observed that the order container wasn't being cleared before adding new orders, which caused old orders to remain on the page.

+Issue: The old orders were still visible after rendering new ones, which led to duplicate orders being displayed.

+Solution: I used console.log to check the content of the order container before and after rendering new orders.
+This helped me realize that the container wasn’t being emptied before adding new data.

+Observed Variables:
+orderContainer (the DOM element holding all orders): It was not being cleared before the new orders were added. newOrders (the newly generated HTML): This variable was intended to replace the old content but ended up being appended to it instead.
+Values and Changes:
+orderContainer.innerHTML initially held the previous set of orders, which persisted because the code didn’t clear the content before appending the new order.
+After the fix, orderContainer.innerHTML = '' was called, ensuring the container was cleared before new content was added.
+Specific Line of Code Fixed:

+javascript
+Kopiera kod
+orderContainer.innerHTML = ''; // Clears the container before adding new orders
+Asynchronous Data Fetching with XMLHttpRequest
+I used breakpoints and logging to track the asynchronous request’s flow.
+The issue was that the page wasn’t updating until I manually refreshed it.

+Issue: Although the data was being fetched asynchronously, the page wasn’t updating automatically with the new orders after a request.

+Solution: I inspected the network requests in the browser’s developer tools and found that the requests were completing successfully, but the DOM wasn’t updating.
+I had missed adding a callback function to handle the response and update the DOM with the new orders.

+Observed Variables:
+response (the data received from the server): This held the newly fetched data. orderContainer (the DOM element displaying the orders): This variable should have been updated with the new data.
+Values and Changes:
+Initially, the response data was received but not processed to update the page.
+After adding the callback function to update the orderContainer, the page was automatically updated when new orders were fetched.
+Specific Line of Code Fixed:

+javascript
+Kopiera kod
+xhr.onreadystatechange = function() { if (xhr.readyState == 4 && xhr.status == 200) { orderContainer.innerHTML = ''; // Clear old content var orders = JSON.parse(xhr.responseText); orders.forEach(order => { // Append each order to the orderContainer orderContainer.innerHTML += generateOrderHTML(order); }); } }
 Summary
 In summary, during Week 5, I successfully resolved key issues such as dynamically generating order content, handling empty order lists, and implementing asynchronous data fetching.
 I also made significant progress in confirming order details and ensuring they are displayed properly.
 However, I deferred the implementation of real-time updates, clearing old orders, and effectively handling JSON data parsing to the following week.
 This approach allowed me to prioritize stability and ensure the application’s functionality was correct before integrating it with the shared codebase.

-Week 6: Implementing Real-Time Updates and Finalizing Development

-Summary of Work
+Week 6: Implementing Real-Time Updates and Finalizing Development Summary of Work
 In Week 6, I dedicated my efforts to resolving the remaining issues in my application and making necessary adjustments to the code.
 After addressing all outstanding problems, I successfully uploaded the complete code to GitHub, marking a significant milestone in the development process.
 This step not only allowed my teammates to access my work but also facilitated future collaboration as we moved toward completing the project.